ietf-wg-nmop/draft-ietf-nmop-network-incident-yang/draft-ietf-nmop-network-incident-yang.md

 works at the network level, so it is possible to have enough information to perform correlation and service impact analysis.
-Alarms can work as one of data sources of network incident management and may be aggregated into few amount of network incidents by correlation analysis, network service impact and probable root causes may be determined during incident process.
+Alarms can work as one of data sources of network incident management and may be aggregated into few network incidents by correlation analysis, network service impact and probable root causes may be determined during incident process.

-Network Incident also contains some related alarms,if needed users can query the information of alarms by alarm management interface {{?RFC8632}}.
+Network Incident also contains some related alarms, if needed users can query the information of alarms by alarm management interface {{?RFC8632}}.
 In some cases, e.g., cutover scenario, incident server may use alarm management interface {{?RFC8632}} to shelve some alarms.